-\usepackage{amsmath,amssymb} \def\forkindep{\mathrel{\raise0.2ex\hbox {\ooalign{\hidewidth\$\vert\$\hidewidth
+\usepackage{amsmath,amssymb} \def\forkindep{\mathrel{\raise0.2ex\hbox {\ooalign{\hidewidth\$\vert\$\hidewidth \cr\raise-0.9ex\hbox{\$\smile\$}}}}

-\cr\raise-0.9ex\hbox{\$\smile\$}}}}

-...neither knowing nor caring what it actually does other than that it allowed me to typeset $A \downarrow_C B$ ("A and B are forking-independent (or non-forking) over C"; a concept in model theory)1 - despite there existing a unicode symbol (0x2ADD) and a corresponding LATEX macro \forksnot in the unicode-math package.
-If we want to maximise coverage, we therefore need a reasonable strategy for arbitrarily elaborate unexpected LATEX macros.
+... neither knowing nor caring what it actually does other than that it allows me to typeset $A \downarrow_C B$ ("A and B are forking-independent (or non-forking) over C"; a concept in model theory)1-despite there being a Unicode symbol (0x2ADD) and a corresponding IATEX macro \forksnot in the unicode-math package.
+If we want to maximise coverage, we therefore need a reasonable strategy for arbitrarily elaborate unexpected IATEX macros.

 Secondly, by generating rather plain HTML, we guarantee that the resulting presentation is neutral and can be easily adapted by users via their own CSS stylesheets - the "morally correct" thing to do.
-However, it also severely clashes with the expectations of (casual) users that the result looks roughly the same as the PDF does.
-After all, the way LATEX documents are written by authors is optimized for a particular layout and arrangement of document elements.
-Subsequently discarding them in favor of as-plain-as-possible HTML that optimizes more for the "document semantics" of the components than their (precise) optics yields plain looking HTML that is immediately perceived as ugly, "not what I want" and requires lots of massaging to achieve a similar aesthetic level as the PDF generated by pdflatex does.
-And aesthetics matter - that's why TFX was built in the first place.
+However, it also severely clashes with the expectations of (casual) users that the result look roughly the same as the PDF.
+After all, LATEX documents are written by authors in a way that is inevitably optimized for a particular layout and arrangement of document elements.
+Subsequently discarding them in favor of as-plain-as-possible HTML that optimizes more for the "document semantics" of the components than their (precise) optics yields plain looking HTML that is immediately perceived as ugly, "not what I want" and requires lots of massaging to achieve a similar aesthetic level as the PDF generated by pdfIATFX.
+And aesthetics matter - that's why TFX was created in the first place.

-Thirdly, by focusing on supporting as many LATEX macros as possible directly, conversion engines tend to neglect support for primitives in multiple senses of "support" - indeed, I found it difficult finding any existing T_FX documents of mine that "survive" any of the existing HTML converters for a realistic comparison, typically dying with no output or only initial, badly formatted fragments.
+Thirdly, by focusing on supporting as many LATEX macros as possible directly, conversion engines tend to neglect support for primitives in multiple senses of "support" - indeed, I found it difficult to find any existing TEX documents of mine that "survive" any of the existing HTML converters for a realistic comparison, typically dying with no output or only initial, badly formatted fragments.

-The Rustex system is a Tex-to-HTML converter born out of our needs in the STFX project [4, 8].
-The stex package allows for annotating LATEX documents (in particular mathematical formulae and statements) with their (flexi-)formal semantics.
-These documents are subsequently converted to HTML, preserving both the (informal) document layouts as well as the semantic annotations in such a way, that knowledge management services acting on the semantics can be subsequently integrated via JavaScript Our existing corpora of STFX documents cover a wide range, from individual fragments (definitions, theorem statements, remarks,...) up to research papers, lecture slides in beamer, and book-like lecture notes that usually include the slides between text fragments, all of them using a multitude of (typical and untypical, official and custom) packages, preambles and stylings.
+The R{US}T_EX system is a T_EX-to-HTML converter born out of our needs in the ST_EX project [4, 10].
+The stex package allows for annotating IAT_EX documents (in particular mathematical formulae and statements) with their (flexi-)formal semantics.
+These documents are subsequently converted to HTML, preserving both the (informal) document layouts as well as the semantic annotations in such a way that knowledge management services acting on the semantics can be subsequently integrated via JavaScript.
+Our existing corpora of STEX documents cover a wide range, from individual fragments (definitions, theorem statements, remarks, ...) up to research papers, lecture slides in beamer, and book-like lecture notes that usually include the slides between text fragments, all of them using a multitude of (typical and untypical, official and custom) packages, preambles and stylings.

-We consequently want to translate the sources for all these heterogeneous documents to HTML such that 1. the results look as similar to their PDF counterparts as possible, 2. the semantic annotations are preserved as XML attributes, and 3. (most importantly) conversion succeeds for any error-free document, regardless of packages and macros used, so that at least the semantic annotations can be extracted, even if the presentation is occasionally (somewhat) broken.
+We consequently want to translate the sources for all these heterogeneous documents to HTML such that 1) the results look as similar to their PDF counterparts as possible, 2) the semantic annotations are preserved as XML attributes, and 3) (most importantly) conversion succeeds for any error-free document, regardless of packages and macros used, so that at least the semantic annotations can be extracted, even if the presentation is occasionally (somewhat) broken.